 It’s so good at lowering high blood pressure, for example, that it may reduce your need for medication.

-People with severe mental or emotional disorders should not attempt AT on their own as it can lead to an increase in anxiety or restlessness.
+People with severe mental or emotional disorders should not attempt autogenic training on their own as it can lead to an increase in anxiety or restlessness.

 They should use it under the supervision of a professional instructor.